Toparvion/reactivlet-sample/README.md

    $ ./gradlew :wiremock
    ```

-   This will stay active until you stop the mock server with `Ctrl+C`.
+   This will occupy port `8082` and stay active until you stop the mock server with `Ctrl+C`.

 3. Open another terminal and start WebMVC application: